aggusniper/demo-/README.md

 add some info
 add new changes

-this gonna cause the conflict
+i hope this isn't gonna cause some much trouble